gbadev-org/tonc/content/numbers.md

 </table>
 </div>

 Shifting has two uses.
 First of all, you can easily find the *n* bit, or the *n*th power of 2 by using `1<<`*n*.
 Speaking of powers, shifting basically comes down to adding zeros or removing bits, which is essentially multiplying or dividing by 10.
 Binary 10, that is.
 So you could use shifting to quickly multiply or divide by 2.
-The latter is especially useful, since division if very, very costly on a GBA, while shifting is a one-cycle operation.
+The latter is especially useful, since division is very, very costly on a GBA, while shifting is a one-cycle operation.
 I can't really thing of a use for rotation right now but I'm sure they're there.

 OK, that's what they do in theory.
 In *practice*, however, there's a lot more to it.
 One thing that is immediately obvious is that the size of the variable is important.
 A rotate on an 8bit variable will be very different then a rotate on a 16bit one.
 There is also the possibility of including the carry bit in the rotation, but that doesn't really matter for the moment because bit rotation is purely an assembly matter, and that's beyond the scope of this page.